kubernetes-sigs/cluster-api-operator/docs/README.md

 ## Installation

+### Method 1: Apply Manifests from Release Assets

-Before installing the Cluster API Operator, you must first ensure that cert-manager is installed, as the operator does not manage cert-manager installations.
+Before installing the Cluster API Operator this way, you must first ensure that cert-manager is installed, as the operator does not manage cert-manager installations.
 To install cert-manager, run the following command:

 ```bash
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.yaml